KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

   **1. Quarterly Revenue & Transaction Volume (Q1-Q4):**

-     **Combo Chart**: Shows both the sum of revenue (bars) and total transaction volume (line) per quarter.
+     **Combo Chart**: Shows both the Revenue (bars) and total transaction volume (line) per quarter.

-     **Insight**: Revenue peaks in Q4, with a slight drop in transaction volume towards the end.
+     **Insight**: Revenue peaked in Q4 (14.5M), with a slight drop in transaction volume towards the end.

   **2. Revenue by Expenditure Type:**

   Top categories include Bills, Entertainment, and Fuel.

-     **Insight**: Bills contribute the highest revenue, indicating regular usage for utilities and essentials.
+     **Insight**: Bills contributed the highest revenue (14M), indicating regular usage for utilities and essentials.

   **3. Revenue by Education Level:**

-  Graduate-level customers generate the most revenue.
+  Graduate-level customers generated the most revenue (23M).

-     **Insight**: Education level correlates with higher spending.
+     **Insight**: Higher education level doesn't correlate with higher spending.

   **4. Revenue by Customer Job:**

-  Business professionals account for the largest revenue share.
+  Business professionals accounted for the largest revenue share (18M).

      **Insight**: Professionals are the primary revenue drivers, followed by white-collar employees.

   **5. Revenue by Use Chip:**

-  Swipe transactions generate the highest revenue, followed by chip and online transactions.
+  Swipe transactions generated the highest revenue (36M), followed by chip and online transactions.

      **Insight**: Customers primarily prefer in-person payments over online methods.

   **6. Revenue by Card Category:**

-  The Blue card leads in revenue, reinforcing its popularity among customers.
+  The Blue card leads in revenue (47M), reinforcing its popularity among customers.

   <br>